FachowaGosiav2/FachowaGosiav2/README.md

 # I'm Gracjan

-## I really don't know what write here

-Pleas help me!
+## I'm new in programin

+I prefer python but i not yet find what i want to do

+## My expeerience

+I don't have it or i's not relevent